Lighter-swift/Lighter/Sources/Lighter/Lighter.docc/Configuration.md

   Note: `DateFormatter` is quite slow in parsing, if performance is a concern prefer to store dates as timestamps.
-- `uuidSerialization` (String): (default is `BLOB`)
+- `uuidSerialization` (String): (default is `BLOB`) This isn't used if `useSQLiteValueTypeBinds` is on and Lighter is being used (set the `UUID.sqlUUIDStorageStyle` in that mode).
   ```json
   { "__doc__": "Lighter.json sample",
     "CodeGeneration": { "uuidSerialization": "text" }